jcmcnch/MGPrimerEval/README.md

 ## Quickstart

 The following are instructions to get the pipeline set up for your own datasets.
-There is also a tutorial further down with some example data if you just want to test the mechanics and make sure it runs on your system.
+There is also a tutorial below showing how to download and process example data if you just want to test the mechanics and make sure it runs on your system.

 ### Cloning the Repository